mikkohei13/Loxpyt/readme.md

 # Todo

+- Move SM4 metadata handling from test to file_helper and wamd modules
 - Id's as hashes, in case dir names are corrected?
 Need still to be reproducible...
 - Normalized datetimes, UTC?
   - DONE: Audiomoth